-This is possibly my favourite dessert for children as the DIY aspect to it turns the experience into an activity as well as part of dinner.
+This is possibly my favourite dessert for children as the DIY aspect turns the experience into an activity as well as part of dinner.

 Gather yourself an array of sprinkles, sweets, mollies (those little silver balls that play havoc with your braces.
 Somehow they've become known as 'mollies' on our family - goodness only knows why), chocolates and of course don't even contemplate going without a saucy topping.
 Chocolate is good, but chocolate sauce can be ... well, just too intensely chocolatey.
 So, introducing the perfect alternative - Easy Chocolate Fudge Sauce.

-It can hardly be called a recipe when it contains only 2 ingredients - Mars Bars and cream.
+- It contains only 2 ingredients - Mars Bars and cream.
 If you are from South Africa and are patriotic, you'll insist that making it with Bar One bars is way superior.
 Us Brits will sing the praises of the Mars Bar I expect.
-But Finn cut through the inter country chocolate bar feud last night, by declaring it as 'the best sauce ever' - no matter what the exact ingredients are.
+But Finn cut through the inter-country chocolate bar feud last night, by declaring it as 'the best sauce ever' - no matter what the exact ingredients are.

 And may your 2015 be drizzled with plenty of loveliness and sprinkled with an array of gorgeousness...Print